 The Bria app is available for Android, Android Tablets, iPhone, and iPad platforms.
 This softphone works over 3G (when applicable) and WiFi networks to deliver a quality mobile VoIP solution with extensive features.
 Aside from voice calling features, the Bria app offers various premium add-ons for additional pricing.
 The Bria app also offers an accessible interface that utilizes the device’s existing contact list to further ease communication and functionality.
 Unlike many other apps, the Bria app does not require a relationship with one specific provider.
-Instead, it merely requires an SIP-based VoIP provider (of your choosing) or an SIP-based server.
+Instead, it merely requires a SIP-based VoIP provider (of your choosing) or a SIP-based server.
 Bria is made by Counterpath, the developer behind the X-Lite desktop solution; therefore, users can expect the same quality solution with this mobile app.
-Though it’s not free, Bria’s $7.99(phones) or $12.99 (tablets) price tag (plus add-ons) is definitely a worthwhile investment for users looking for a quality mobile app.
+Though it’s not free, Bria’s $7.99(phones) or $12.99 (tablets) price tag (plus add-ons) is a worthwhile investment for users looking for a quality mobile app.

 This free app is available for Windows, Android, and iPhone platforms and features a full VoIP softphone that is not tied to any specific provider; therefore, users can choose and switch their service provider easily.
-Users should however note that once the app is used on a phone, the phone cannot be used with a PBX other than 3CX (while in use).
+Users should, however, note that once the app is used on a phone, the phone cannot be used with a PBX other than 3CX (while in use).
 The 3CX app is fit with the standard softphone features and allows users to make calls to any VoIP, mobile, or landline numbers.
 Much like Bria and Opera, the 3CXPhone app utilizes simplicity and accessibility.
 Though its features are not as extensive as other mobile options, 3CXPhone offers a free quality app that doesn’t require a relationship with a specific provider.

 This free app is available for Android, iPhone, iPod touch, and iPad platforms.
 This app was designed as an extension of the provider’s desktop solution; therefore, registration with Opera systems is a requirement.
-As an extension, the mobile app is able to include all the provider’s desktop features.
+As an extension, the mobile app can include all the provider’s desktop features.
 The app functions by using VoIP technology with 3G and WiFi networks; however, it is also programmed to route voice communication over GSM (Global System for Mobile communications).
 In terms of operability, the Opera app provides various functionalities that range from fixed calling line identity to mobile routing.
 In short, while other mobile apps are bogged down with complexity, the Opera app is accessible, convenient, and easy to use.

 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.